zombodb/postgres-parser/README.md

 least trying to `cargo build` it on your machine.
 If it doesn't work, or if my instructions are bad, I definitely want to know.
 I'd like this to be as easy as possible for everyone.

-In fact, it'd be super cool if you simply tried to `cargo build` it without first ensuring you're on LLVM 10.0.0 -- it may be that LLVM 10.0.0 isn't required.

 ### Thanks